segin-GH/TDD-4-Embedded/README.md

 ### Test Fixtures in Unity
 An example of a test fixture can be found at [TestFixtures](https://github.com/segin-GH/TDD-4-Embedded/blob/main/testFixtures/main/main.c)
-Duplication reduction is the motivation for test fixtures it may not be noticeable in small tests but in larger tests, it can simplify your tests
+Duplication reduction is the motivation for test fixtures it may not be noticeable in small tests but in larger tests, it can simplify your tests.